livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 An ACL is a graph object that defines visibility and mutation permissions for target objects within a defined scope.

 Constraints:

-1. ACL interpretation is defined by the authorization model.
+- ACL interpretation is defined by the authorization model.
-2. ACL evaluation is applied to read and write decisions according to the access control specification.
+- ACL evaluation is applied to read and write decisions according to the access control specifications.

 This file does not define ACL fields or evaluation rules.